elliotberdy/screenshot-api/README.md

 There are currently four available endpoints, each corresponding to either a regular of full page screenshot that either returns a base64 encoding of the image or a link to the image.

-### 1. Get url to regular screenshot
+### 1. Get url for regular screenshot

 > GET /v1/screenshot/url

-Retrieves a url to the screenshot of the passed in url website.
+Retrieves a url for the screenshot of the passed in url website.

 #### Request